cabradna/LLM-Planning-Recommendation-System/README.md

 - `candidates_text`: Contains candidate profile information
 - `candidates_embeddings`: Stores vector embeddings for applicants' skills and experience

+### Authentication Files

+The system requires two authentication files in the project root directory:

+1. `db_auth.txt`: Contains MongoDB Atlas credentials
+   - First line: MongoDB username
+   - Second line: MongoDB password
+   - Example:
+     ```
+     your_mongodb_username
+     your_mongodb_password
+     ```

+2. `hf_primary_token.txt`: Contains the Hugging Face API token for LLM-based strategies
+   - Single line containing the API token
+   - Example:
+     ```
+     hf_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+     ```

+These files are used by the system to authenticate with MongoDB Atlas and Hugging Face services.
+They should be placed in the project root directory and are referenced in the configuration file (`config/config.py`).

 ## Installation

 1. Clone the repository